braidedlogix/ETS_py3/README.md

 sets up of the ETS packages from this repo for wxPython Phoenix, Python 3, and PyQT5.

 To use this, first:
-- install python3 and dependencies, including wxPython Phoenix >=4 and pyVTK>=7.0
+- install python3 (3.7) and dependencies, including wxPython version>=4 and pyVTK>=8.0
      Recommended:

          install python3 using Anaconda,
-         start an anaconda terminal for this Python 3 installation, then type the following conda install -c clinicalgraphics vtk=7.1.0
+         start an anaconda terminal for this Python 3 installation, then type the following:

-         conda install -c gsecars wxpython
+         conda install -c anaconda vtk wxpython
-         pip install fonttools
+         conda install configobj
+         conda install pyopengl   [the traitsui demo launcher might otherwise crash with qt4 backend using pyqt5] pip install fonttools

+         (might be necessary, particularly for Windows:
          conda install swig
+         conda install git
+         )

          (for OSX, most likely, the following:
          export TTFPATH=/Library/Fonts )

-        (for Windows, perhaps others, the following may be necessary: conda install git)
+        (for Windows, for building it is necessary to have a visual studio environment (community edition free for individual/academic/open-source use).
+The build succeeded with a 2015 community version)

 - Create a local directory with any name (say my_ets)
-- download ets.py and save to this directory
+- download ets.py from the ETS_py3 repository and save to this directory
+- Open a terminal and invoke conda environment.
+On Windows, this must be a Visual Studio 64-bit command window that can be invoked from the Start menu
-- open a terminal, cd to my_ets
+- cd to my_ets

 then type, from Anaconda Python 3 terminal for fresh install:

       Fresh install all packages from master:
          python ets.py clone
+         python ets.py build
-         python ets.py develop OR python ets.py build OR python ets.py install
+         python ets.py develop (run from source directory)
+            ---OR----
+         python ets.py install (install to and run from python site_packages directory)

       Update all packages from master: